onlurking/awesome-infosec/readme.md

   * [LaTeX Source](https://github.com/dennis714/RE-for-beginners)

 #### CTF Field Guide - Trail of Bits
 The focus areas that CTF competitions tend to measure are vulnerability discovery, exploit creation, toolkit creation, and operational tradecraft..
-Whether you want to succeed at CTF, or as a computer security professional, youâ€™ll need to become an expert in at least one of these disciplines.
+Whether you want to succeed at CTF, or as a computer security professional, you'll need to become an expert in at least one of these disciplines.
 Ideally in all of them.

   * [CTF Field Guide](https://trailofbits.github.io/ctf/)
   * [Markdown Source](https://github.com/trailofbits/ctf)